ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ### Install necessary libraries

 You should already have Node.js/npm and the Cordova package installed.
-If not then follow the instructions here to download and insall Node:
+If not then follow the instructions here to download and install Node:

 [https://nodejs.org/en/download/](https://nodejs.org/en/download/)